aromalega/BH-PCMLAI-PAA20_1/README.md

     - Used regularization models like
         - Ridge Regression
         - Lasso Regression
-    - Used another model like
+    - Used another supervised model like
         - Decision Tree Regression
     - Used an ensemble model like
         - Gradient Boosting Regression